24 Jan Moving to a New Country: Survival Tips

 Finding a great place to live abroad can be a real struggle, so we’ve always relied on the help of local estate agents to find apartments in Chiang Mai, Hanoi and Portugal.
-Say you want to study in Italy and need to find housing to rent in Milan, or want to teach in Bangkok, look up local estate agents and line up some viewings.
 They’ll have great knowledge about prices and the best areas to live but be patient, because finding the perfect apartment can take time.

 Moving to a different country – survival tips